norges-bank/cbdc-sandbox-contracts/README.md

 ### Environment

-You need to setup env variables.
-Copy .env.example to .env and ask another project member for suggested values or fill them out:
+To configure environment variables, create a copy of the .env.example file and rename it to .env.
+You can obtain recommended values from a fellow project member, or input them yourself:

 `cp .env.example .env`